PHILADELPHIA REFLECTIONS

 New Jersey (State of)

-We are indebted to the President of the Maritime Law Association of the U.S., Richard W. Palmer, Esq., for both a strange definition, and an amusing story.
-An "allision" is a collision between a ship and a stationary object, such as a bridge or a dock.
+We are indebted to the President of the Maritime Law Association of the U.S., Richard W. Palmer, Esq. (who unfortunately died in March 2017 at the age of 97), for both a strange definition and an amusing story.
+An "allusion" is a collision between a ship and a stationary object, such as a bridge or a dock.
 As you might imagine, the ship is almost invariably at fault, mainly through errors of the pilot, although hurricanes and other severe weather conditions can make a difference.
-Ships have been running into stationary objects for many centuries, and almost every contingency has been explored.
+Moving ships have been running into stationary objects for many centuries, and almost every allision contingency has been explored.
 Ho hum for maritime law.

 The Delair railroad drawbridge over the Delaware River at Frankford Junction is just a little different.
 It was built in 1896 when the Pennsylvania RR decided it needed to veer off from its North East Corridor to take people to Atlantic City.
-For reasons relating to the afterthought nature of the bridge, the tower for the drawbridge is located half a mile away, out of direct vision of the ships going through.
+For reasons relating to the afterthought nature of the bridge, the tower for the drawbridge is located half a mile away, out of a direct vision of the ships going through.
 Also, a late development in the history of the river was the construction of U.S. Steel's Morristown plant, bringing unexpectedly huge ore boats from Labrador to the steel mill.
-The captains of the ships pretty much turned things over to the river pilots.
+The captains of the ships pretty much turned things over to the river pilots, for the last hundred miles of the trip.

-At this point, the pilot took matters into his own hands, and violently threw the rudder hard left, swinging the ship sideways, and soon nudging the bridge with some damage, but nothing like the damage of a head on allision.
-Lawsuit.
+At this point, the pilot took matters into his own hands, and violently threw the rudder hard left, swinging the ship sideways, soon nudging the bridge with some damage, but nothing like the damage of a head-on allision.
+The lawsuit, as one might imagine, was the outcome.